-The outbreak COVID-19 has negatively affected economies, markets and individual companies in the United States and throughout the world.
-The effects of this pandemic to public health and business and market conditions may continue to have a significant negative impact on the performance of the Fund's investments, increase the Fund's volatility, exacerbate pre-existing political, social and economic risks to the Fund, and negatively impact broad segments of businesses and populations.
+The outbreak of COVID-19 has negatively affected economies, markets and individual companies in the United States and throughout the world.
+The effects of the COVID-19 pandemic, or other future pandemics or epidemics, to public health and business and market conditions may have a significant negative impact on the performance of the Fund's investments, increase the Fund's volatility, exacerbate pre-existing political, social and economic risks to the Fund, and negatively impact broad segments of businesses and populations.
 The Fund's operations may be interrupted as a result, which may contribute to the negative impact on investment performance.
 In addition, governments, their regulatory agencies, or self-regulatory organizations may take actions in response to the pandemic that affect the instruments in which the Fund invests, or the issuers of such instruments, in ways that could have a significant negative impact on the Fund's investment performance.
-The full impact of the COVID-19 pandemic, or other future epidemics or pandemics, is currently unknown.
+The full impact of the COVID-19 pandemic, or other future epidemics or pandemics, is currently unknown and cannot be predicted.

-The Fund may be affected by governmental action in ways that are not foreseeable, and there is a possibility that such actions could have a significant adverse effect on the Fund and its ability to achieve its investment objectives.
+The Fund may be affected by governmental action in ways that are not foreseeable, and there is a possibility that such actions could have a significant adverse effect on the Fund and its ability to achieve its investment objective.